openhab/org.openhab.binding.zwave/README.md

 #### Serial Port

+Sets the serial port name for the controller.

 #### Controller Is Master

 When *Controller Is Master* is true, the binding expects to be the main Z-Wave controller in the system.
 This is not related to the type of controller (*Primary* or *Secondary*), but is related to how devices will be configured.
 This will instruct the binding to perform configuration of the device to send network related information such as device wakeup to the binding.

 Many functions in Z-Wave only allow a single node to be set, and this is normally reserved for the main system controller.
 For example, battery device *Wakeup Node*, and *Lifeline* association groups usually only allow a single device to be set.

-For most systems, this should be set to *true* - the only time when it would be *false* is if you normally control your Z-Wave network through a different system.
+For most systems, this should be set to *true* - the only time when it should be *false* is if you normally control your Z-Wave network through a different system.

 #### Controller Is SUC